 Our firm is AV-rated, the highest legal and ethical rating available from the leading law firm rating service.
 Our partners Michael Heygood, Jim Orr, and Eric Pearson are all Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 Mr. Heygood and Mr. Orr are additionally Board Certified in Civil Trial Advocacy Law by the National Board of Trial Advocacy.
 Our partners been voted by their peers as “Super Lawyers” in the state of Texas* for several years in a row.

-Contact the lawyers at Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
+Contact the personal injury lawyers at Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
 You can reach us by calling toll-free at 1-877-446-9001, or by following the link to our free legal consultation form.

 * Michael Heygood, James Craig Orr, Jr. and Eric Pearson were selected to the Super Lawyers List, a Thomson Reuters publication, for the years 2003 through 2014.